 Turn-based strategy games bring out the more cerebral undertones of the genre – the break afforded by ‘turns’ allows us to think, ponder and plan our moves with as much expert precision as we can muster.
 Witnessing that mater plan unfold can create untold levels of satisfaction, and suddenly you fancy yourself the master tactician.

 This genre is also home to the ‘one more turn’ trope – that feeling of near-addiction that compels you to click the ‘End Turn’ button just one more time to see what happens.
 Maybe you’re waiting to see the outcome of a daring attack, maybe you’re just trying to click through some downtime.
-We also have an ultimate list of the best strategy games on pc if you’re looking to expand beyond petty concepts like ‘turns’.
+We also have the best strategy games on pc if you’re looking to expand beyond petty concepts like ‘turns’.

 the best Turn-Based Strategy Games